nithsubr/Personal_Activity_Monitor_Analysis/index.md

 #Cross Validation

-The R function "train" also perfoms a cross-validation of the prediction results using training dataset.
+We would now analyze the results of cross-validation of the prediction results using training dataset which R has performed for us automatically.
 Below are the results of the same without PCA.
 The Log of sample error has been plotted against the number of trees -

 ```r